Xelvanta/roblox-custom-cursor/CONTRIBUTING.md

 * **Python Interpreter:** Python 3.x
 * **C++ Compiler:** Microsoft Visual C++ (MSVC) version 14.3 or later
 * **IDE:** Visual Studio 2022 (Community Edition or higher)
-* **Developer Command Prompt:** Visual Studio 2022 Developer Command Prompt (Developer Command Prompt for VS 2022) v17.12 or newer
+* **Developer Command Prompt:** Visual Studio 2022 Developer Command Prompt (x64 Native Tools Command Prompt for VS 2022) v17.12 or newer
 * **PowerShell:** Version 5.1.19041.1 or newer (bundled with Windows 10/11)

 > ℹ️ Visual Studio 2022 is the preferred IDE for full compatibility across the entire project.
 However, contributions using other IDEs or editors are welcome, especially for non-C++ components.